GPS Reception and Interference

 Centroid True Course 90 deg

-4. Enter 5.00 in the Turn Factor: field, located in the Enroute Options frame.
+6. Enter 5.00 in the Turn Factor field, located in the Enroute Options panel.

-6. Click Finish to close the Procedure Properties dialog box.
+8. Click Finish to confirm your selections and to close the Procedure Properties dialog box.

 1. Bring the 3D Graphics window to the front.

-Insert and attach a Receiver () object to Test_Acft ().
+Insert and attach a Receiver object to the test aircraft.

-2. Select Test_Acft () in the Select Object dialog box.
+3. Select Test_Acft () when the Select Object dialog box opens.

 3. Click the Receiver Model Component Selector ().

-4. Select Complex Receiver Model in the Receiver Models list in the Select Component dialog box .
+4. Select Complex Receiver Model () when the Select Component dialog box opens.

 Adjust the low noise amplifier (LNA) losses and gain.
 A low noise amplifier is an electronic amplifier that amplifies a very low-power signal without significantly degrading its signal-to-noise ratio.